4 Ways to Leverage Data Science for Business Endeavors

 As a subset of ML, deep learning often refers to deep neural networks (NNs) that consist of a large number of layers of architecture.
 Such are ResNet, Inception, and other types of networks.
 Training an NN to meet various challenges, engineers deal with multiple issues in the field of mathematical analysis, optimization, and numerical methods.
 The process of implementation presents difficulties as well.

-We live in the multidimensional world.
+We live in a multidimensional world.
 To benefit from using data science for business, engineers need datasets for training deep learning models as varied as possible.
 Consequently, it requires a lot of computational power to train a model with complicated architecture.

 Widely applied in computer vision, the technology demonstrates impressive results in replicating human vision.
 The Amazon Go store is an example of the advanced use of this technology.
 Numerous in-store cameras are able to determine when a customer takes an item off the shelves or put it back.
 The cameras also track customer movements around the store and ensure the correct functioning of a billing app.